Wanna Marchi

 Wanna Marchi, born Vanna (Castel Guelfo di Bologna, 2 September 1942), is an Italian television personality, scammer and criminal.

-Very popular in the eighties and nineties, so much so that she earned the nickname "queen of teleshopping", she was later found responsible several times for scams connected to her business and sentenced to various prison terms of varying lengths.
+Very popular in the eighties and nineties, she earned the nickname "queen of teleshopping", and was later found responsible several times for scams connected to her business and sentenced to various prison terms of varying lengths.

 Biography

 Early years

 Born in Castel Guelfo di Bologna on 2 September 1942 into a peasant family, she is the eldest daughter of Enedina Brini (1914-1993) and Nino Marchi (1912-1957).
 Following the death of her father on Christmas Day 1957, she began working as a beautician in Ozzano dell'Emilia.